xtremexp/UT4X-Converter/README.md

 ---

 # History
+- 0.9.0 - XX/08/2018
+* added support for UDK maps (conversion quality is like UT3)
+* ut2003/4/ut3: fixed some cases where some textures from staticmeshes where not converted
+* ut2003/4: added support for LadderVolume, PressureVolume, SnipingVolue, ConvoyPhysicsVolume, xFallingVolume, IonCannonKillVolume, HitScanBlockingVolume, ASCriticalObjectiveVolume, LeavingBattleFieldVolume, xFallingVolume
+* ut2003/4: VolumeTrigger, MessageTrigger, CrowdTrigger, UseTrigger, MusicTrigger, RedirectionTrigger, GravityTrigger, MaterialTrigger, TriggeredCondition, ScriptedTrigger now converted to TriggerVolume
+* ut2003/4: fixed lift actor property in lift exit actor not being set
+* ut2003/4: added support for multiple skins (corona) with lights
+* all: fixed some teamplayerstarts being converted as playerstart
+* all: fixed crash on UT4 editor import if trigger had either radius or hieght set to 0
+* unreal 2: fixed no staticmeshes or textures being converted.
+Since umodel does not support the game the conversion quality of resources is not optimal (staticmeshes with bad roration)
+* unreal 2: added support for Trigger TT_USE case
+* ui: updated welcome screen
+* ui: added menu to report issues/bugs
+* ui: progress bar now being update more often

 - 0.8.10 - 18/07/2018
 * all: fixed low quality texture
 * all: now tries to export with UCC with UModel fails to load package